Cleveland Heights, Ohio – City Ordinances

 (a) For purposes of this section “snowmobile” has the same meaning as given that term in Ohio R.C 4519.01.

-(c) No person operating a motorcycle shall ride other than upon or astride the permanent and regular seat or saddle attached thereto, or carry any other person upon such motorcycle other than upon a firmly attached and regular seat or saddle thereon, and no person shall ride upon a motorcycle other than upon such a firmly attached and regular seat or saddle.
+(d) No person operating a motorcycle shall ride other than upon or astride the permanent and regular seat or saddle attached thereto, or carry any other person upon such motorcycle other than upon a firmly attached and regular seat or saddle thereon, and no person shall ride upon a motorcycle other than upon such a firmly attached and regular seat or saddle.

-(d) No person shall ride upon a motorcycle that is equipped with a saddle other than while sitting astride the saddle, facing forward, with one leg on each side of the motorcycle.
+(e) No person shall ride upon a motorcycle that is equipped with a saddle other than while sitting astride the saddle, facing forward, with one leg on each side of the motorcycle.

-(e) No person shall ride upon a motorcycle that is equipped with a seat other than while sitting upon the seat.
+(f) No person shall ride upon a motorcycle that is equipped with a seat other than while sitting upon the seat.

-373.03 ATTACHING BICYCLE OR SLED TO VEHICLE.
+373.03 ATTACHING BICYCLE, MOBILITY DEVICE, OR SLED TO VEHICLE.

-373.04 RIDING BICYCLES AND MOTORCYCLES ABREAST.
+373.04 RIDING BICYCLES, MOBILITY DEVICES AND MOTORCYCLES ABREAST.

 373.05 SIGNAL DEVICE ON BICYCLE.